noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 > A profile is a set of statistics that describes how often and for how long various parts of the program executed.

 Note:
-- We can use profi
+- We can use profiling to debug slow programs, monitor our production environment and more.

 ---